How can we accomplish as much good as possible?

 Who we are

-The Open Philanthropy Project identifies outstanding giving opportunities, makes grants, follows the results, and publishes our findings.
+Open Philanthropy identifies outstanding giving opportunities, makes grants, follows the results, and publishes our findings.
 Our main funders are Cari Tuna and Dustin Moskovitz, a co-founder of Facebook and Asana.

 We also partner with other donors.
 We’re passionate about learning and maximizing our impact and excited to connect with others who share these passions.